acapela/monorepo/backend/README.md

 # Backend

-This is bakcend package of our monorepo, it contains our hasura setup and API server.
+This is backend package of our monorepo, it contains our hasura setup and API server.

 ## Usage